jose-perez02/edenAP_detrend/README.md

-# lcogtAP
+# edenAP

-This repository stores codes to perform aperture photometry on a set of images from the LCOGT network.
-It supports data from all LCOGT sites.
+This repository stores codes to perform aperture photometry on a set of images from the EDEN survey.

-Author: Néstor Espinoza (nsespino@uc.cl)
+It has been directly adapted from lcogtAP, created by Néstor Espinoza (nsespino@uc.cl)

 DEPENDENCIES
 ------------